Fear of the lecture

 "Coffee?"
 Asked the friendly man in the obligatory dark blue uniform and bright red tie.
 "No thanks!"
-Laura replied.
+Answered Laura.
 "I'm awake enough."
-The young man kept walking, but the scent of fresh coffee stayed in Laura's area for a while.
-Somehow it smelled delicious, but she really could not bring anything down now, because her nervousness increased with each kilometer, with which the train approached the Hesse metropolis.
-Laura had not closed her eyes all night, so busy her big performance.
+The young man walked on, but the smell of fresh coffee remained in Laura's area for a while.
+Somehow it smelled delicious, but she really couldn't bring anything down now, because her nervousness increased with every kilometer the train approached the Hesse metropolis.
+Laura hadn't closed her eyes all night, she was so busy with her big performance.

 Today she had to give a lecture for the first time

 And she had had her the whole night before her mind's eye.
 She had been standing on the stage, in front of the auditorium, waiting to bombard them with questions.
 With questions she might not be able to answer because everything she could deliver on the subject was already on the slides of the lecture.

 She had seen himself as a narrow-necked soldier, who had already fired all his ammunition and had now been defenseless to the enemy.
 All alone, she had been up there on the stage, around 600 experts from all over the world, sweating, with a frog in her throat.
 Laura had literally felt her blush and how all had fallen upon her.